Aliya-Tariq/My-Personal-Portfolio/README.md

 You will need to create your own directions.
 You'll be enticed by how much you will learn and create when working on something solo.

-I've dedicated countless hours to this project with the hope that it inspires **new developers and aspiring engineers** to transform their unique ideas into something cool that they can admire, sparking creativity in others as well.
+I've dedicated countless hours to this project in hopes that it inspires **new developers and aspiring engineers** to transform their unique ideas into something cool that they can admire, sparking creativity in others as well.

 ---